gregory-ledenev/java-class-extension/doc/aspects.md

 * `Aspects.RetryAdvice` - automatically retries failed operations.
 * `Aspects.CachedValueAdvice` - allows caching of operation results
 * `Aspects.ReadOnlyCollectionOrMapAdvice` - allows turning all the `Collection` or `Map` results to their unmodifiable views
+* `Aspects.HandleThrowableAdvice` - allows catching all exceptions and return some value instead

 Next >> [Utilities](utilities.md)